UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 5. In the *Create* blade, enter the following information:

    - **Name** - The name of the application.
-Should have a minimum of 4 characters.
+Should have a minimum of four characters.

-   - **Application Type** - Choose "Web app / API" to add an application that represents a web application, a web API, or both.
-Choose "Native" to add an application that can be installed on a user's device or computer.
-In this instance, you can use `Web app / API`.
+   - **Application Type** - Choose **Web app / API** to add an application that represents a web application, a web API, or both.
+Choose **Native** to add an application that can be installed on a user's device or computer.
+In this instance, you can use **Web app / API**.

-   - **Sign-on URL** - The URL where user can sign in and use your app.
+   - **Sign-on URL** - The URL where users can sign in and use your app.
 You can change this URL later.
 In this instance, you can use `http://localhost`.

     ![Create Service Principal](images/azs-browser-create-spn.png)

 6. Click **Create**.

-### Gathering SPN Credentials
+## Gathering SPN credentials

-1. On the blade that has now opened, copy the `Application ID` and store it somewhere secure.
+1. On the blade that has now opened, copy the **Application ID** and store it somewhere secure.
 This value is sometimes referred to as the SPN Client ID.

     ![Copy Application ID](images/azs-browser-select-SPN-App-ID.png)